alexanderhernandez-USDA/Zonal-Stats-QGIS/README.md

 ![image](https://github.com/user-attachments/assets/9140edbd-2319-41c8-9655-a46ff5d44733)

-Once the calculation/extraction type has been selected, you can then select additional options.
-The options include point extraction, generating polygons from points, threading, setting a UID, and saving intermediate calculation rasters.
-An explanation for each of these options is below:

-- Point extraction - If your input geopackage has points, not polygons, you can select this to extract values at those points.
-- Polygon generation - If your input geopackage has points, select the option for using points.
-An additional checkbox will appear for creating buffers around the points.
-Check this box, and you can then choose between a square or circle buffer, and set the buffer size in meters.
+# Extra features

-- Save intermediate calculations - When calculating indices, the calculations are temporarily saved to disk.
+## Save intermediate calculations
+- When calculating indices, the intermediate rasters or grids are temporarily saved to disk.
 Selecting this option will let you choose a folder to save these intermediate calculations to.
 They will be saved in a multilayer raster by date.
+This multilayer raster will have one layer for each one of the vegetation indices that were requested during calculation.
+In addition this multilayer TIFF can be very useful in geospatial predictions in open-source environments such as R or Python.
+## Threading
-- Threading - By default, only one thread is used for processing.
+- By default, only one thread is used for processing.
 If you would like to use more threads/cores for processing, you can set the number of threads to use.

-After setting all the options and inputs as desired, you can then hit 'Run'.
-This will start the processing.
-It will run in the background (you should see a new task start, an a loading bar should appear in the bottom bar of QGIS), and when it is finished the loading bar in the plugin will go to 100%.
-A popup banner will likely appear as well to indicate that the processing task has finished.
+# References